 Credit a revenue collected in advance account if the renewal receipt is issued in a fiscal year which precedes the first day of the renewal year.

-An application fee, filing fee, or other fee which by law or administrative practice is not subject to refund is earned when the remittance is received.
+An application fee, filing fee, or other fees which by law or administrative practice is not subject to refund is earned when the remittance is received.

 A fee for a specific service is earned upon the performance of the service.